Kamila Valieva: 2021–2022 season: Beijing Olympics

-Selected as the Russian entry in the women's segments of the Olympic team event, Valieva began the 2022 Winter Olympics with a first-place finish in the short program with a clean triple Axel, scoring near her own world record.
+Selected as the Russian entry in the women's segments of the Olympic team event, Valieva began the 2022 Winter Olympics with an apparent first-place finish in the short program with a clean triple Axel, scoring near her own world record.
 Valieva placed four ordinals above American skater Karen Chen, moving the Russian team into first place in the competition at the end of the short program segments.
-She was chosen for the women's free skate in the team event as well, winning the segment with a program that included two clean quadruple jumps (Salchow and toe loop) and a triple Axel, albeit with a fall on a second quadruple toe loop attempt.
+She was chosen for the women's free skate in the team event as well, apparently winning the segment with a program that included two clean quadruple jumps (Salchow and toe loop) and a triple Axel, albeit with a fall on a second quadruple toe loop attempt.
 Her score was over 30 points clear of second-place finisher Kaori Sakamoto of Japan.
-Valieva became the first woman to land a quadruple jump at the Olympic Games.
 The ROC team won the team event, but the medal ceremony was postponed pending an official investigation of filed allegations concerning possible doping, though Valieva was permitted to compete while the investigation is still in progress.
+In 2024, Valieva's results in this event were nullified and her team medal was stripped by a decision of the CAS, with her teammates demoted from gold to bronze medalists.

 During the short program in the women's singles event at the Winter Olympics on 15 February, Valieva placed first ahead of Russian compatriot Shcherbakova despite faltering during a triple Axel though not falling.
 During the free skate on 17 February, she stumbled or fell at least four times as she skated to Boléro.
 She wept as she left the ice and did not earn a place in the top three, finishing in fourth place behind her compatriots Shcherbakova and Trusova, who came first and second, and bronze medalist Sakamoto.
+Her fourth-place finish was also rescinded by the aforementioned CAS decision.
 All three ROC skaters landed quads in their routines, the only women at the Olympics to do so.
 In early March 2022, the IOC and ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships due to Russia's 2022 invasion of Ukraine therefore not allowing Valieva to participate in the competition in France at the end of March.

 On 25–27 March, Valieva participated in 2022 Channel One Trophy, a Russian domestic competition.
-During the short program, she did not perform any triple axle as she always did; instead, she cleanly jumped a double axle and scored 83.63 into first place.
-During free skating, Valieva cleanly jumped a quadruple toe-loop and scored 173.88 in the second place behind Anna Shcherbakova.
+During the short program, she did not perform any triple axel as usual; instead, she cleanly jumped a double axel and scored 83.63 into first place.
+During free skating, Valieva cleanly jumped a quadruple toe loop and scored 173.88 in the second place behind Anna Shcherbakova.